arekminajj/ImageGallery/README.md

 # ImageGallery
 ASP.NET Core MVC 2.0 application.
-You can share your images.
+You can share your images with others.